ikeohachidi/ikeoha/content/posts/spotify-music-streaming-sync.md

 - systems-design
 title: Designing spotify music sync across multiple devices
 description: Remember to be kind
-date: 2024-08-05T23:00:00Z
+date: 2024-08-01T23:00:00Z
 draft: false

 ---
-This is part of an exercise I want to do where i think about the design decisions made by software engineers when creating features.
+This is part of an exercise I want to do where i put myself in the shoes of software engineers and think about how they probably approached solving software engineering problems.

-### Considerations
+### Scope
 - A user can login into spotify on multiple devices
 - If a user is playing a track on their browser this track and it's currently seeked position should be synced across multiple devices